momothain/day-planner/WORK.md

 # log
+## 12/2/25

+- core aggregation of duration by task and tags (exploded such that a single task will "repeat" counts toward all assoc. tags)

 ## 10/7/25
 - fixed the errors.
 Actually, Task was erroring because of the `kind alias="type"` causing the code's sets `kind = "xxx"` not registering
     - solved with `model_config = dict(populate_by_name=True)`